roflmaostc/RadonKA.jl/docs/src/tutorial.md

 # 3D example
-Simple attach a third trailing dimension to the array.
+Simply attach a third trailing dimension to the array.
 The radon transform is computed along the first and second dimension.
 The third dimension is just a *batch* dimension.
 ```julia
 volume = randn(Float32,(512, 512, 512));